What to Know Before You Sell a Fire Damaged House at an Auction

 Transparency is non-negotiable when selling a damaged property.
 You have a legal obligation to disclose all known defects, including the full extent of the fire damage.
 Providing potential buyers with the professional inspection report is a great way to ensure full disclosure.

-It’s highly recommended to consult with a real estate attorney.
-They can help you prepare the necessary legal documents, review the purchase agreement, and ensure you comply with all state and local disclosure laws, protecting you from potential legal issues down the road.
+Consulting a real estate lawyer is strongly advised.
+They can assist you in preparing essential legal documents, examining the purchase agreement, and ensuring adherence to all state and local disclosure laws, safeguarding you from possible legal problems in the future.

 Choose the Right Auctioneer

-Not all auctioneers are created equal.
-You need someone with proven experience in selling distressed or damaged properties.
-An experienced auctioneer will have a network of investors and cash buyers who are actively looking for this type of real estate.
+Not all auctioneers are the same.
+You require an individual who has demonstrated success in selling troubled or impaired real estate.
+A seasoned auctioneer will possess a network of investors and cash buyers who are currently seeking this kind of real estate.

 When interviewing potential auctioneers, ask them: